Mulla Nasrudin was holding a pair of scissors and diligently working on what seemed like oblong tablets.

 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-You may want to know how to meditate to still the mind.
-Or you may want to know how to meditate to lead a more peaceful life.
-Either way, we have you covered!
 The questions below dive into the practice of meditation, the types of meditation practices, the hurdles in meditation and what the best way to meditate is

 What are some of the effects that correct meditation can produce?